Skip to content

 This is the part most people miss.

 Then night comes.
 Lamps click on.
-Overhead lights go off, hopefully.
+Overhead lights go off, ideally.
 Shadows deepen.
 The sheen on trim and doors starts doing its job.
 Texture becomes visible.
-The room feels intentional.
+The room feels intentional instead of merely painted.

 If your living room, dining room, bedroom, or office is mostly used after sunset, color drenching tends to feel more successful than high-contrast schemes.
-The mood lands.
+That is often when the mood finally lands.

 Where Color Drenching Works Best

-Color drenching can work anywhere, but some rooms are basically asking for it.
+Color drenching can work almost anywhere, but some rooms are basically asking for it.

 Living room

 A drenched living room makes furniture feel more architectural.
 The room becomes a calm stage, and the sofa, accent chairs, coffee table, and lighting read like objects with intention.
-The impact is huge when the ceiling joins the same tone.
+The impact is even stronger when the ceiling joins the same tone.

 Bedroom